Old Testament: Genesis 18: (17-19) 20-33 (Pentecost 7: Series C)

-Remember, it is the covenant that gives Abraham the right to question God and His judgment.
-And, equally important in all manner of lament, Abraham leaves it in the hand of the LORD to deal with the situation properly.
-Abraham believes that God is personally in control of the events of history and can be persuaded to change His mind.
+Remember, it is the covenant which gives Abraham the right to question God and His judgment.
+And, equally important in all manner of lament, Abraham leaves it in the hands of the LORD to deal with the situation properly.
+Abraham believes God is personally in control of the events of history and can be persuaded to change His mind.
 After all, He who created the world in six days can certainly change His mind concerning Sodom, save Lot and his family, and still keep the earth spinning in the proper way!

 18:20 זַעֲקַת; “outcry; cry for help; plaintive crying out”

 רָבָּה root: רבב Qal: “to be numerous; to become numerous” The idea is that this is not a one-time problem but that the outcry continues in an ongoing fashion—habitual in nature.